The Far Ultraviolet Background: Interplanetary Medium

 The fast solar wind comes to equilibrium with the slow moving interstellar medium by undergoing a shock -- the so-called solar wind termination shock (SWTS).
-The shocked solar wind is in pressure equilibrium with the total pressure of the interstellar wind (which includes ram pressure).
 In the parlance of planetary astronomers, the surface separating the shocked solar wind and the interstellar gas is called the heliopause (aka ``contact discontinuity" for astronomers).
 Thanks to the Voyager missions we know that the SWTS is located at 90\,AU while the heliopause is at 120\,AU.
-Neutral particles from the interstellar wind stream undeflected into the Solar system.
-The interstellar H atoms advance into the Solar system at the rate of 6\,AU per year.
-The neutral particles in the IPM are subject to gravitational attraction by the Sun, radiative repulsion, photoionization by solar Lyman continuum and charge exchange with protons in the solar wind.
-As it so happens, for H atoms, the radiative repulsion is almost canceled by the gravitational acceleration (see see \citealt{kmf09} for a review).
-In contrast, for He atoms the radiative pressure is small and so they are gravitationally focused by the time they arrive in the the inner Solar system.

-The rate of photo-ionization by the solar Lyman continuum is $\mathcal{R}_{\rm pi}=6\times 10^{-8}d_{\rm AU}^{-2}\,{\rm s^{-1}}$ where $d_{\rm AU}$ is the heliocentric distance in AU.
-The rate of charge exchange, assuming mean solar wind properties, is $\mathcal{R}_{\rm ce}=6\times 10^{-7}d_{\rm AU}^{-2}\,{\rm s^{-1}}$.
-The recombination timescale for a newly ionized H$^+$ particle is considerably longer than the crossing time across the Solar system.
-So the ionized cavity is highly anisotropic with strong Ly$\alpha$ haze in the upwind direction and a weaker haze in the downwind direction.
-The Ly$\alpha$ production peaks in the heliocentric annulus 2--5\,AU in the upwind direction.
-A visual map of the cloud, as traced by solar Ly$\alpha$, can be found in Figure~\ref{fig:SWAN_SOHO_IPM}.

-Upon charge exchange, the newly minted H$^+$ is subject to electrical and magnetic forces of the solar wind and acquires the velocity of the solar wind.
-However, the narrow velocity width of the solar Ly$\beta$ emission (Figure~\ref{fig:Solar_Lyman_beta}) means that the fast H atoms can no longer absorb solar Ly$\alpha$ photons.
-Thus, H atoms which have undergone charge exchange become effectively invisible (and also can no longer serve as sources for two-photon production).